contensis/docs-delivery-dotnet/README.md

 # Contensis .NET Delivery API

-> **Please note:** This documentation is currently in draft and subject to change whilst it's being finalised.

 ## Introduction

 The Delivery API is our primary API, designed and focused on enabling you to get content and data into your webpages or applications as quickly and easily as possible.
 The data consumed from this API is read-only and focused solely on content retrieval for information websites or mobile applications.